ridhwaans/one-offs/pattern-matching/README.md

 This CLI program reads an input and patterns text file, and then finds matches in the input file based on patterns

 ## Why implement the way I did
-I left some comments and inline documentation, used a switch statement to choose a mode while pattern matching
+Used a switch statement to choose a mode while pattern matching

 ## Command line instructions: